HeiRiv/Weather-dashboard/README.md

 - Create the website from scratch
 - Adding the framework to give it style
 - Created API key on the Open Weather website to get the information from there
-- Created the functions on the JavaScript file so the website can run properly and aslo stablishing the local storage to keep on the website the recent searches.
+- Created the functions on the JavaScript file so the website can run properly and also stablishing the local storage to keep on the website the recent searches.

 ## Final Product